-Assume again that 2% of individuals in the sampled population are infected, and that individuals are allocated to groups randomly for testing.
-For each group of 35, there is a probability of $1 - (1 - 0.02)^{35} \sim 50.7\%$ that it contains at least one infected person, meaning the test returns positive.
+Group Testing.
+Assume here too that 2% of individuals in the sampled population are infected, and that individuals are allocated to groups randomly for testing.
+Each group of 35 has a probability $1 - (1 - 0.02)^{35} \sim 50.7\%$ to contain at least one infected person, hence to return positive.
 This corresponds to 253 group tests returning positive, and 247 returning negative.
 With such data, the 95% confidence interval on the proportion of groups of 35 in the population containing at least one infected person is: [46.1%, 55.1%].
-The corresponding confidence interval on the underlying proportion of infected people in the population is:8
+The corresponding confidence interval on the underlying proportion of infected people in the population is: